rickjimenez/BusinessDirectory/README.md

 # BusinessDirectory
-A simple "Business Directory" app that will allow users to view businesses, add a business, and manage people within a business.
+A simple "Businesses Directory" app that will allow users to view businesses, add a business, and manage people within a business.